ChoGGi/SurvivingMars_CheatMods/Expanded Cheat Menu/CheatsList.md

 Cheats.Consts.Rover>RCRoverMaxDrones RC Commander max Drones: Maximum Drones an RC Commander can control Cheats.Consts.Rover>RCRoverScanAnomalyTime RC Commander Anomaly scan time: RC Commander Anomaly scanning time (for each layer of depth)
 Cheats.Consts.Rover>RCRoverTransferResourceWorkTime RC Commander resource gather time: The time it takes for an RC Commander to transfer 1 resource to a Depot.
+Cheats.Consts.Rover>RCSafariMaxWaypoints RC Transport maximum waypoints: How many waypoints a safari can have.
 Cheats.Consts.Rover>RCTransportGatherResourceWorkTime RC Transport resource gather time: The time it takes the RC Transport to gather 1 resource from a deposit
 Cheats.Consts.Scale>Resources: Resources
 Cheats.Consts.Scale>SoilQuality: SoilQuality